 In terms of the measurement of numeracy, we added an objective numeracy scale developed by Weller et al. (2013).
 The rationale for this extension is that this scale has demonstrated sound psychometric properties based on Rasch analysis and is argued to have better predictive validity than previous scales.
 Several recent studies have adopted it and shown support for high internal consistency (Cheng, 2020; Dolan et al., 2016; Peters et al., 2019).

-We added a warning pledge block at the beginning of the questionnaire to ask participants not to look for answers.
+We added a warning pledge block at the beginning of the questionnaire to ask participants not to look for answers and added a question at the end asking participants whether they used any external aids to search answers after the completion of two numeracy scales.

 We made minor visual adjustments in the original numeracy scale (Lipkus et al., 2001), we removed decimals in 10.00, and turned the 1,000 into 1000.
 Given that we asked for and validated the input of numbers without decimals and commas, these may confuse participants.

-The original paper used SAT scores as a proxy measure for intelligence as they demonstrated that intelligence is positively associated with objective numeracy.
+The target article paper used SAT scores as a proxy measure for intelligence as they demonstrated that intelligence is positively associated with objective numeracy.
 Collection of SAT scores is not applicable to our target sample, and is not a core component of the target article.

+The target article ran data collection for each of the studies separately using pencil and paper.
+We conducted data collection online in a unified design in which participants answer all the dependent variables of the four studies in random order.

 In Study 1, the original paper did not report the specific scores of five psychology students, which only had one example.
 Therefore, we reconstructed our own version of the four students’ scores with four percent increment or four percent decrement (i.e., 66%, 70%, 74%, 78% and 82%).

 In Study 3, we also added the questions of affect precision and affect for Bowl B. These were meant as exploratory measures to allow us to determine how participants feel about both options to allow for baseline comparisons.
 We considered the possibility that drawing conclusions from the ratings of only one of the two bowls may be lacking, whereas a comparison of the two options would be more accurate.

+Table 8

+Classification of the replication, based on LeBel et al. (2018)